 Yes.
-If you have a kidney transplant, you are likely to have regular periods and good general health, so getting pregnant and having a baby is possible.
-However, it's recommended that you do not become pregnant for at least one year after your transplant, even if you have stable kidney function.
+If you have a kidney transplant, you are likely to have regular periods and good general health.
+Therefore, getting pregnant and having a child is possible.
+But you should not become pregnant for at least one year after your transplant, even with stable kidney function.
 In some cases, pregnancy may not be recommended.
-This may be due to a high risk to your life or possible loss of the transplant.
+This may be because there is a high risk to your life or possible loss of the transplant.
 Talk with your healthcare professional if you have a transplant and are thinking about getting pregnant.